 - 19.1 Competitors participate in the regatta at their own risk.
-See rule 4 (Decision to Race).
+See RRS 4 (Decision to Race).
 The organizing authority will not accept any liability for material damage or personal injury or death sustained in conjunction with or prior to, during, or after the regatta. - 19.2 The competitor will accept full responsibility for all his/her actions during any activity related to the event.
 This includes on-shore activities before, during, and after the regatta.
 All competitors are expected to maintain the highest levels of conduct throughout the entire event.
-Enforcement of discipline and conduct shall be conducted as described in the Championships Code of Conduct. - 19.3 Competitors must be in their accommodation by 2200 each evening.
-NO EXCEPTIONS - 19.4 An alleged breach of NOR 19.3 shall not be grounds for a protest; this changes rule 60.1.
-However, when the protest committee believes that a competitor may have breached NOR 19.3, it shall follow the process described in the Championships Code of Conduct.
+Enforcement of discipline and conduct shall be conducted as described in the Championships Code of Conduct.

+- 19.3 Competitors must be in their accommodation by 2200 each evening.
+NO EXCEPTIONS - 19.4 An alleged breach of SI 19.3 shall not be grounds for a protest; this changes RRS 60.1(a), 60.2(a) and 60.3(a).
+However, when the protest committee believes that a competitor may have breached SI 19.3, it shall follow the process described in the Championships Code of Conduct.